Member Australian Association of Social Workers

 Bachelor of Arts (English major/ Psychology minor) - 1988 University of WA

 Counselling, Parenting, Attachment, Circle of Security, Dyadic Developmental Psychotherapy (DDP), EMDR, Couple Relationships, Transactional Analysis, Cognitive Behavioural Therapy (CBT) and more...

 Therapeutic Framework: My basic premise when counselling is that first and foremost I relate to each client on a level of connecting with another human being from a loving, accepting position, not from a professional expert model which sees the client as different in any way to myself.
 I am quite task focused in approach when required and give clients practical tools to take away and apply to their situation in between counselling sessions.
 I use a range of therapeutic interventions depending on the presenting case.
 In brief some of these commonly include: Attachment theory, such as the Circle of Security intervention and Dyadic Developmental Psychotherapy (DDP) for relationships, parent-child attachment, general parenting issues and family trauma.
 For trauma particularly PTSD, I regularly use EMDR, EMDR2.0 and Attachment Focused EMDR.
 For mental illness in general I may use affect regulation work, Acceptance Commitment Therapy (ACT), also Cognitive Behavioural Therapy (CBT), EMDR and Short Term Solution Focused Therapy.
 For couples work, where applicable, I may use Imago Relationship Therapy and a range of other tools and therapies around communication and self-esteem work.
 I use basic Transactional Analysis principles, that clients can understand, for everything.

 Personal Framework: I believe that healing is possible in any person's situation regardless of the severity of the case.
-My life and work are underpinned by two core disciplines: My spiritual practice which is the Christian based ‘A Course in Miracles’ (ACIM); Also the discipline of Aikido which I have practiced for the past 29 years.
+My life and work are underpinned by two core disciplines: My spiritual practice which is the Christian based ‘A Course in Miracles’ (ACIM); Also the discipline of Aikido which I have practiced for 30 years.
 Aikido is a non-violent, non-competitive martial art, that similar to ACIM, works (through martial arts training) from a premise of building love, harmony and care for all beings.
 For me this no harm philosophy includes animals, which is why I choose to be vegetarian.

 Background: 24 years experience in Mental Health counselling including: